UmbraNova/couple-todos-mobile-nn-app/README.md

 - [ ] ability to chat with other participants in the group, live chat with messages that last 48h
 - [ ] add deleted items feed?
 - [ ] add ONE EventListener for every interaction instead of 8
-- [x] remove commented previous testing code
+- [x] remove previous commented old testing code
 - [ ] add a normal message with what went wrong in the enterGroup() function
 - [x] change groupExistsInDB to simply return true or false in the checkGroupExistsInDB() function
 - [x] restriction about creating a group with whitespaces